oobrien/oomap/README.md

 **Global:**  Contours are available (60N to 60S) based on NASA SRTM data - a long way from perfect but better than nothing!

+**Global:**  Contours are also available worldwide (except Armenia and Azerbaijan) based on ESA COPERNICUS GEO-30 data - should be fresher and a bit better quality than SRTM.

 **Global:**  Magnetic North lines are present.

 **UK:** Higher resolution contours (2.5m, 5m or 10m spacing) are available for most of England & Wales, derived from LIDAR data.